skhushagra/Excel-Customer-Performance-Report-AtliQ-Hardware-/README.md

-# Excel-Customer-Performance-Report-AtliQ-Hardware-
 # Sales - Customer Performance Report Overview

-This project is an in-depth analysis of data for **AtliQ Hardware**, a manufacturing company that produces electronic products.
-Utilizing **Microsoft Excel**, the analysis processed a dataset containing over 1 million data points.
-The primary objective was to extract valuable insights and create reports on **profit and loss by fiscal year and month**, enabling AtliQ Hardware to better understand their financial performance.
+This project was an in-depth analysis of data for **AtliQ Hardware**, a manufacturing company that produces electronic products.
+The project utilized **Microsoft Excel** to analyze the AtliQ dataset, which contains over 1 million data points.
+The goal of the project was to extract valuable insights and create reports on **profit and loss by fiscal year and by month**, providing AtliQ Hardware with a better understanding of their financial performance.

 ---

 ## Key Learnings and Applied Concepts

-### Tools and Techniques
-- **Pivot Tables**
-- **Power Query**
-- **DAX (Basic Concepts)**
+During the project, several concepts were learned and applied, including:
+- **Pivot Tables**, **Power Query**, and **DAX (basics)** for data analysis.
-- **Conditional Formatting**
+- **Conditional Formatting** and **Report Beautification** to enhance data presentation.
+- **Sales Domain Metrics** and **Finance Domain Metrics** to gain deeper insights into the company's financial performance.

+---

+## Tech Stacks

+- **Excel**
-- **Report Beautification**
+- **PowerPoint**

-### Metrics and Domains
+- **Languages**: M language, DAX language

+---

+## Gained Knowledge

+1. **Business Domain**:
-- **Sales Domain Metrics**: Net Sales, Cost of Goods Sold (COGS), Gross Margin, and Gross Margin %.
-- **Finance Domain Metrics**: Manufacturing Costs, Freight Costs, and other key financial indicators.
+   - Net Sales, Cost of Goods Sold (COGS), Gross Margin, Gross Margin %, Manufacturing Costs, Freight Costs, etc.

-### Gained Knowledge
-1. **Business Domain**: Understanding financial performance metrics like net sales, gross margin %, and manufacturing costs.
 2. **Excel Basics**:
-   - Formulas
-   - Tables and Charts
-   - Cell and Conditional Formatting
+   - Formulas, Tables, Charts, Cell Formatting, Conditional Formatting, Security, etc.
-   - Security Features
 3. **Data Cleaning**:
-   - Removing duplicates
-   - Using “Text to Columns”, `TRIM()`, `REPLACE()` functions
+   - Removing duplicates, using **Text to Columns**, `TRIM()`, and `REPLACE()` functions.
 4. **Data Transformation**:
-   - Combining data from tables using `VLOOKUP`, `INDEXMATCH`, and `XLOOKUP`.
+   - Combining data from tables using functions like `VLOOKUP`, `INDEXMATCH`, and `XLOOKUP`.
-5. **Applying Business Math & Statistics**:
+5. **Business Math & Statistics**:
-   - Working with business logic, KPIs, and statistical measures (`SUM`, `SUMIF`, `COUNT`, `COUNTIF`, `AVERAGE`).
+   - Business logic, Key Performance Indicators, `SUM`, `SUMIF`, `COUNT`, `COUNTIF`, `AVERAGE`.
 6. **Power Query**:
-   - Cleaning and merging data
-   - Adding new columns and loading the transformed data into Excel
+   - Cleaning data, merging data, adding new columns, and loading data into Excel.
 7. **Business Reports**:
    - Creating reports using **Pivot Tables** and **Power Pivot**.
 8. **VBA Basics**:
-   - Using Macros for automation.
+   - Using Macros.

 ---

 ## Workflow Steps

-1. **ETL Process**: Extract, Transform, Load in Excel.
+1. **ETL (Extract, Transform, Load)** in Excel.
-2. **Solution Design**: Developing a structured approach to data analysis.
+2. **Solution Design Thought Process**.
 3. **Data Modeling**:
-   - Creating connections among tables
+   - Creating connections among tables.
-   - Adding a date table using Power Query (M language)
+   - Adding a Date table using Power Query (M language).
-4. **Functional Knowledge**: Understanding Sales, Finance, and Profit & Loss metrics.
+4. **Functional Knowledge**:
+   - Sales, Finance, and Profit & Loss metrics.
 5. **Report Creation**:
-   - Customer performance reports
+   - Customer performance report.
-   - Market performance vs. target reports
+   - Market performance vs Target report.
-   - Profit & Loss (P&L) reports by year, quarter, and month.
+   - P&L reports by year, quarters, and months.
+6. **Data Modeling**:
+   - Diagram View.

 ---

-## Insights and Results
+## Insights

 1. **Revenue Growth**:
    - **2019**: Revenue of **87.5 million**.